apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 #### 6: "Access the administration section of the store."
 * prequisites: log in as any user

 Just browse to `/#/administration`.
-This was solved by just guessing.
+This was solved by just guessing the name from the challenge.

 #### 7: "Give a devastating zero-star feedback to the store."
 * no pre-solved challenge necessary